Necropolis: Persia

-Naqsh-e Rustam is an ancient necropolis located about 12 km northwest of Persepolis, in Fars Province, Iran.
+Not far from Persepolis, you can find Naqsh-e Rostam, where Persian kings like Darius I and II, Xerxes, and Artaxerxes are buried in tombs carved into the cliffs.Naqsh-e Rostam is an ancient necropolis located about 12 km northwest of Persepolis, in Fars Province, Iran.
 The oldest relief at Naqsh-i Rustam dates to c.
 1000 BC.
 Though it is severely damaged, it depicts a faint image of a man with unusual headgear and is thought to be Elamite in origin.
 The depiction is part of a larger image, most of which was removed at the command of Bahram II.
 Four tombs belonging to Achaemenid kings are carved out of the rock face at a considerable height above the ground.
 The tombs are known locally as the "Persian crosses", after the shape of the facades of the tombs.
 Later, Sassanian kings added a series of rock reliefs below the tombs.

 Lydia

-The site of Bin Tepe served as a necropolis for Sardis, the capital of the Lydian Empire.
+The site of Bin Tepe served as a necropolis for Sardis, the capital of Lydia.
 It consists of over 100 tumuli including the monumental Tumulus of Alyattes which was commented on by ancient writers including Herodotus and still marks the landscape today.
 Though Lydian elites also used other burial styles, tumuli are so numerous throughout Lydia that they are used to track settlement patterns.
 The style was adopted around 600 BC, likely inspired by similar Phrygian tombs at Gordion.
 It continued after the Persian conquest of Lydia, into the Hellenistic and Roman eras.

+Myra

+Myra is an ancient city in Lycia that has two areas filled with rock-cut tombs.
+These tombs are carved into the cliffs and look like the fronts of temples.
+The two burial sites are called the river necropolis and the ocean necropolis.
+The ocean necropolis is located just northwest of the ancient theater.

+Rome

+The 'Vila de Madrid' necropolis is located in Barcelona, Catalonia.
+The first archaeological digs happened in the 1950s and uncovered many graves along a side road that was part of the Roman city of Barcino's western cemetery.

 Modern necropoleis

-Necropoleis have been built in modern times.
+In more recent times, some cemeteries are also called necropolises because they look like cities made of above-ground tombs, especially in areas like New Orleans, where the ground is too wet for traditional burials.
 The world's largest remaining operating necropolis from the Victorian era, for example, is Rookwood Necropolis, in New South Wales, Australia.

 A modern era example is Colma, California, United States.
+Known as the "City of Souls," Colma is a small town with about 1,600 living people but nearly 1.5 million buried in its cemeteries.
+Covering two square miles, the town is more about graves than homes.
+Funerals often cause the most traffic, and residents get automated alerts when big funeral processions are on the way.